 Maintaining Compliance Throughout the Year

-Organizations must stay agile and ready to adapt to evolving cybersecurity threats throughout the year, even when your systems are not being audited.
+Organizations must stay agile and ready to adapt to evolving cybersecurity threats throughout the year, even when your systems are not being assessed.
 Ensuring proper monitoring and updates of your cybersecurity controls on an ongoing basis will ease the security compliance reporting process and help your business stay secure.

 Maintaining System Security and Compliance Standards